vordonez6/shaping-quantum/content/braids/index.md

 \\(\hspace{1cm}\\) One of the simplest examples of showing a knot or link can be represented by a closed braid is by taking the trivial braid and closing it.
-If the trivial braid has only one string as in Figure "The Trivial 1-Braid", by closing it we create the unknot.
-If the trivial braid has n-strings as in Figure "Trivial Braid" above, by closing it, we create the n-component unlink.
+If the trivial braid has only one string as in the [The Trivial 1-Braid](#fig-trivial1braid), by closing it we create the unknot.
+If the trivial braid has n-strings as in Figure [Trivial Braid](#fig-trivbraid), by closing it, we create the n-component unlink.

 \\(\hspace{1cm}\\) The proof for Alexander's Theorem is algorithmic and very long